-The concentrated ownership of our capital stock by insiders will likely limit your ability to influence corporate matters.
+The concentrated ownership of our capital stock by insiders will likely limit our stockholders' ability to influence corporate matters.

-Our executive officers, directors and BKC together beneficially own approximately 32.8% of our outstanding common stock as of March 5, 2013.
-In addition, due to the issuance of Series A Preferred Stock to BKC in connection with our acquisition of the acquired restaurants, BKC beneficially owns approximately 28.5% of our common stock as of March 5, 2013.
-In addition, our executive officers and directors (excluding directors affiliated with BKC) together beneficially own approximately 6.0% of our common stock outstanding as of March 5, 2013.
+Our executive officers, directors and BKC together beneficially own approximately 33.3% of our outstanding common stock as of February 27, 2014 (assuming conversion of the Series A Preferred Stock).
+In addition, due to the issuance of Series A Preferred Stock to BKC in connection with our 2012 acquisition, BKC beneficially owns approximately 28.4% of our common stock as of February 27, 2014 (assuming conversion of the Series A Preferred Stock).
+In addition, our executive officers and directors (excluding directors affiliated with BKC) together beneficially own approximately 6.8% of our common stock outstanding as of February 27, 2014 (excluding conversion of the Series A Preferred Stock).
 As a result, our executive officers, directors and BKC, if they act as a group, will be able to significantly influence matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions such as mergers and acquisitions.
 The directors will have the authority to make decisions affecting our capital structure, including the issuance of additional debt and the declaration of dividends.
 BKC may also have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
 Corporate action might be taken even if other stockholders oppose them.
 This concentration of ownership might also have the effect of delaying or preventing a change of control of us that other stockholders may view as beneficial, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company and might ultimately depress the market price of our common stock.

-We do not expect to pay any cash dividends for the foreseeable future, and the indenture governing the Notes and the senior credit facility limit Carrols and its subsidiaries' ability to pay dividends to us and consequently our ability to pay dividends to our stockholders.
+We do not expect to pay any cash dividends for the foreseeable future, and the indenture governing the Notes and the senior credit facility limit our ability to pay dividends to our stockholders.

 We do not anticipate that we will pay any cash dividends to holders of our common stock in the foreseeable future.
 The absence of a dividend on our common stock may increase the volatility of the market price of our common stock or make it more likely that the market price of our common stock will decrease in the event of adverse economic conditions or adverse developments affecting our company.
-We are a holding company and conduct all of our operations through our direct and indirect subsidiaries.
-As a result, for us to pay dividends, we would need to rely on dividends or distributions to us from Carrols and indirectly from subsidiaries of Carrols.
-The indenture governing the Notes and our new senior credit facility limit, and the debt instruments that we and our subsidiaries may enter into in the future may limit the ability of the subsidiaries of Carrols to pay dividends to Carrols and, in turn, Carrols' ability to pay dividends to our stockholders.
+Additionally, the indenture governing the Notes and our senior credit facility limit, and the debt instruments that we may enter into in the future may limit our ability to pay dividends to our stockholders.